Up to main

 • N.C.?

-On the optos ISO5 and ISO6, 7, 8, I see I had a shorting bar soldered between pins 4 and 5, to easily enable one of the four sections
+On the optos ISO5 and 6, 7, 8, I see I was using a shorting-bar temporarily soldered between pins 4 and 5, to easily enable one of the four sections.

 Anything which screws up the feedback through the opto isolators and op-amp, makes the 300V go higher.
 A very poor design philosophy!

-The DC supply powering the LTC1800 op amp was way low, 7V not the designed 13V, but I don’t remember what caused that (might have been a partly-fried LTC1800 drawing excess current.)
+The floating DC supply powering the LTC1800 op amp was way low, 7V not the designed 13V, but I don’t remember the cause (might have been a partly-fried LTC1800 drawing excess current.)

 Away from the switcher section, on the output end of the main PCB, there was charring on traces under those two 2.2uF epoxy-dip through-hole capacitors on the 300V outputs, also charring under the big SMT resistors located between those two caps.
 Those resistors are dividing the +-300V and the +-150V, to provide a "readback" voltage, 0-9.9V if I recall.
 (Heh, the carbon-short had applied 600VDC to the CMOS analog switch on the big board.
 Burned it in half.)

-The 8pin UCC3801DTR switching pmic controllers kept getting zapped during debugging, so I had to buy several from digikey.
+During debugging, the 8pin UCC3801DTR switching PMIC controllers kept getting zapped, so I had to buy several from digikey.
 Same with the LTC1800-I op amp, and the LM4040CYM five volt shunt regulator.
 The LM4040 is a SOT-23, marking code Y5C on the top.
-I see that I also bought a bunch of big shottky diodes B11000LB, 100V 1A, size SMB (at least one of those was bad, but might not have been an initial cause.)
+I see that I also bought a bunch of big shottky diodes B11000LB, 100V 1A, size SMB (at least one of those was bad on the board, but might not have been an initial cause.)

 The datasheet for UCC3801 (actually UCC2800 sheet) has a simplified product schematic for a HV supply, somewhat similar to this circuitry, see fig 10-1, but without all the opto couplers of course.